webda2l/symfony-docs/service_container/lazy_services.rst

     Lazy services do not support `final`_ or ``readonly`` classes, but you can use `Interface Proxifying`_ to work around this limitation.

-    In PHP versions prior to 8.0 lazy services do not support parameters with default values for built-in PHP classes (e.g. ``PDO``).

 .. _lazy-services_configuration:

 Configuration